Bitch Perfect: Episode

-For the mini-challenge, contestants participate in a Latin-style dance circle to music by AB Soto, wearing outfits from Out of the Closet.
+The contestants return to the Werk Room after Naysha Lopez's elimination on the previous episode.
+On a new day, RuPaul greets the group and reveals the mini-challenge, which tasks the contestants with getting into "quick drag" and participating in a Latin-style dance circle to music by AB Soto featuring RuPaul ("Cha Cha Bitch"), wearing outfits from the thrift store Out of the Closet.
+AB Soto joins to be a guest judge for the mini-challenge.
 Chi Chi DeVayne and Cynthia Lee Fontaine are declared the winners.